TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   which made it more acceptable to analyze these data with linear models.
   Similarly, it was common to transform proportion data using the arcsine transformation to reduce heteroskedasticity and help linearize the relationship with predictors.
-However, in the modern era we typically use generalized linear models (presented later in this course) to deal with counts and proportions.
+However, with the advent of modern computational methods that facilitate the more complicated calculations required, we typically use generalized linear models (presented later in this course) to deal with counts and proportions in a more natural way.

 The `log(y)` transformation is still widely used however, as it seems to attenuate both heteroskedasticity and non-linearity seen in the